Soyukke/MPIArrays.jl/examples/CyclicMPIArray.md

-# Cyclic distribute array to each process
+# Block-Cyclic distribute array to each process

 For use ScaLAPACK.jl